RobinTT69/e-z-screenshot-linux/README.md

 Now paste that API key into the script and you should be good to go.

-# Bind script to keyboard shortcut on Hyprland (Optional)

-- **If you plan on using this on Hyprland, and want to bind it to a keyboard shortcut do the following:**
+**If you plan on using this on Hyprland, and want to bind it to a keyboard shortcut do the following:**

-  - **Open up hyprland.conf**

-    Open up `~/.config/hypr/hyprland.conf` with your favourite text editor.
+  - Open up `~/.config/hypr/hyprland.conf` with your favourite text editor.

-  - **Add the bind**

-    Add `bind = ,code:82, exec, sh ~/PATH-TO-SCRIPT &` to the file.
+  - Add `bind = ,code:82, exec, sh ~/PATH-TO-SCRIPT &` to the file.
 Replace the `,code:82` with your desired [key](https://wiki.hyprland.org/Configuring/Binds/), and make sure to specify the path to script.

     ![image](https://i.e-z.host/fyp7qsmt.png)